 Alan has a BA in history and an MPH degree.
-He worked at country, regional office and HQ levels of the World Health Organization during a career spanning almost 30 years, mainly in communicable disease control, immunization and disease eradication (smallpox and polio) programs; including as the No. 2 in the WHO China office during the SARS outbreak in 2003.
+He worked at country, regional office, and HQ levels of the World Health Organization during a career spanning almost 30 years, mainly in infectious disease control, immunization, and disease eradication (smallpox and polio) programs, including as the No. 2 in the WHO China office during the SARS outbreak in 2003.
 After retirement from WHO, he worked as an instructor with the Boston University Geneva Program.
 He has lived in countries under different forms of government, including absolute monarchy, communist dictatorship, and parliamentary democracy.
 Alan has authored or co-authored 16 book chapters and journal articles on SARS, smallpox eradication, polio eradication, immunization programs, and evaluation.

 Course Title: WHO, Disease Surveillance and Response, and COVID-19 (Fall Term 2021)

 Alan has years of experience with WHO and international agencies.

 Alan shared his professional knowledge of the subject and personal experience, which made it particularly interesting.